a-sit-plus/cidre/README.md

 #### IP Address Arithmetic

-All operations work only withing a family (IPv4 / IPv6).
+All operations work only within a family (IPv4 / IPv6).
 In general, IP addresses are `Comparable` and are ordered by comparing their octets interpreted as a BE-encoded unsigned integer.
-Any IP addresses and netmask can be converted to a `CidrNumber`, but arithmetical and bitwise operations are also available directly on
+Any IP address and netmask can be converted to a `CidrNumber`, but arithmetical and bitwise operations are also available directly on
 IP addresses:

 ```kotlin